George Crawford (American businessman): Personal life

 Crawford died on April 6, 1935.
 Upon his death, he left his estate to his widow and his three-year-old daughter, valued at more than US$100 million (UK£75 million).
-His widow, who remarried in 1957 to Russell Barnett Aitken (1910–2002), who owned Champ Soleil in Newport, Rhode Island, and their daughter moved to New York City and Greenwich, Connecticut, at a home known as "Tamerlane".
+His widow, who remarried in 1957 to Russell Barnett Aitken (1910–2002), who owned Champ Soleil in Newport, Rhode Island, and their daughter moved to New York City and Greenwich, Connecticut.
 After his widow's death in 1984, her widower, Aitken remarried Irene (née Boyd) McAlpin Roosevelt, the widow of John Aspinwall Roosevelt, youngest son of President Franklin D. Roosevelt.

 Through his only daughter, Sunny, he was the grandfather of Cosima von Bülow (b.
-1967), who married Count Riccardo Pavoncelli.
+1967).